WilcyWilson/Linux-Tips/SSH/README.md

 ![Logging into SSH](sshLogin.png)

-Here, <b>wilcy</b> is the Linux username and <b>wilcy-pc</b> is the hostname of the Linux System. type the following commands to know about hostname and username on Linux.
+Here, <b>wilcy</b> is the Linux username and <b>wilcy-pc</b> is the hostname of the Linux System.
+Type the following commands to know about hostname and username on Linux.
 ```console
 [wilcy@wilcy-pc ~]$ whoami
 wilcy